devnull03/devnull03/README.md

 ### Hi there, I'm Arnav 👋

 ## I'm a student and Developer!
-- 🥅 2021 Goals: learn Rust and webassembly and maybe ML
+- 🥅 Goals: learn Rust and webassembly and maybe ML
-- ⚡ Fun fact: I love to draw and do debates and stuff
+- ⚡ Fun fact: I love to draw and do debates

 ### Connect with me: